deanhiller/webpieces/README.md

 * httpproxy - AsyncServer has an overload mode that we should use when we are at a certain amount of outstanding requests that we should use
 * httpproxy - keep-alive connections should be timed out at some point albeit this is a demo anyways but we could build it into more
 * httpclient - timeout the request/response cycle
 * SessionExecutor - should we limit the queue size per channel such that we backpressure a channel when the queue size reaches a certain limit? or at least make it configurable?
+This helps if client holds up incomingData thread to backpressure just the channels that need it
 * httpparser(then httpclient) - if Content-Length > X, simulate http chunking so large files can be streamed through the system...and if < X just return entire response with body where X is configurable
 * Need to go back and write more api level tests to beef up the test suite
 * httpproxy - test out the caching of httpSocket in httpproxy further to make sure we understand the corner cases